giordamaug/BEWiS/README.md

 This work is the subject of the article:

 M. De Gregorio, M. Giordano.
- Background Estimation by Weightless Neural Networks. submitted to "Pattern Recognition Letters - Special Issue on Scene Background Modeling and Initialization".
+ "Background Estimation by Weightless Neural Networks".
+ Submitted to "Pattern Recognition Letters - Special Issue on Scene Background Modeling and Initialization".

 At the current time, when using this source code please reference this work by citing the following paper which deals with a previous version of this software:

  M. De Gregorio, M. Giordano.
- Background Modeling by Weightless Neural Networks. in "New Trends in Image Analysis and Processing - ICIAP 2015 Workshops", Volume 9281 of the series Lecture Notes in Computer Science, pp 493-501.
+ Background Modeling by Weightless Neural Networks.
+ In "New Trends in Image Analysis and Processing - ICIAP 2015 Workshops", Volume 9281 of the series Lecture Notes in Computer Science, pp 493-501.
  Springer Verlag, http://dx.doi.org/10.1007/978-3-319-23222-5_60